 - In the Skye family, all text in the Twitter Block follows the body text tweaks.

 - Protected tweets don’t display.
 To ensure your tweets display, unprotect them.

 - Replies don’t display unless included in a search.

 - The block displays one feed at a time.
 To display multiple feeds and searches (for example, tweets from two accounts or hashtags), add multiple Twitter Blocks.

 - Tweeted media, like images and video, display as links.

 Here's an example of how a Twitter Block can look on a site:

-The Twitter Block updates about every two minutes.
-To refresh the connection between Squarespace and Twitter manually:
+Twitter Blocks update about every two minutes.
+If the most updated tweets aren't displaying, refreshing the connection usually fixes the issue.
+To refresh the connection between Squarespace and Twitter:

-- In the Home Menu, click Settings, and then click Connected Accounts.
+- In the Home Menu, click Settings, then click Connected Accounts.

 - Click your Twitter account.